liferay/liferay-docs-dxp-cloud/user/articles/01-intro.markdown

 ## Features

-DXP Cloud contains a suite of features that enables DevOps teams to deploy faster and with more confidence and security.
-Here are some of the out-of-the-box features:
+DXP Cloud contains a suite of features that enable DevOps teams to deploy faster and with more confidence and security.
+Here are some of the out-of-the-box
+features:

 **Autoscaling:** Dynamically scale bandwidth and compute capacity to maintain steady performance through traffic peaks.
 This helps IT teams automatically